-The Schwanenwikbrücke spans the Wandse on the eastern shore of the Alster in Hamburg.
+The Schwanenwikbrücke spans the Wandse on the east bank of the Outer Alster in Hamburg.

-The bridge is located on the eastern shore of the Außenalster at the confluence of the Wandse on the border between the districts of Hohenfelde and Uhlenhorst.
-The road "Schwanenwik.
+The bridge is located on the east bank of the Outer Alster at the confluence of the Wandse on the border between the districts of Hohenfelde and Uhlenhorst.
+The street “Schwanenwik.

-Between 1976 and 1980, the building was renovated and rebuilt.
-The original appearance was restored.
-Reinforced concrete arch replaced the central beams of iron framework.
-Also renewed were the corridors in the abutments and the railing decorated with tendril leaves.
-In addition, the bridge received eight instead of previously 15 new candelabra, which are arranged in pairs, the new lights were modeled on the original, but these do not correspond.
+Between 1976 and 1980 the structure was renovated and rebuilt.
+The original external appearance was restored.
+Reinforced concrete arches replace the central iron framework.
+The corridors in the abutments and the railing decorated with tendrils have also been renewed.
+In addition, the bridge received eight instead of the previous 15 new candelabra, each of which is arranged in pairs, whereby the new lights are based on the original ones, but do not correspond to them.

-Since refurbishment, the bridge has a lifting capacity of 60 tonnes (previously 30 tonnes).
-It is today one of the oldest surviving iron structures in Hamburg and is a listed building.
+Since the renovation, the bridge has a load capacity of 60 tons (previously 30 tons).
+Today it is one of the oldest preserved iron structures in Hamburg and is a listed building.